-Returning back home to parents, Possilpark, Glasgow
+Returning back home to parents,

-- 109. I was released after I left Oakbank.
-I think I would have only been about fifteen at that time.
-When I was released I went back to stay with my mum and dad in Glasgow.
-My family had moved by then to Possilpark.
-They stayed in a place at the stay of the term.
-I think I stayed with them only for a short period of time. - 110.
-It was still horrendous when I moved back in with my mum and dad.
+110. It was still horrendous when I moved back in with my mum and dad.
 My mother was still the way that she was.
 She would disappear with her fancy men and not come back for months on end.
 That was her life really.
 My dad was still the same.
 He would say to me that I should get out and try to get work.
 I didn't get on great with my brothers and sisters.